My Korean Jagiya

-The series is the first Philippine television drama series produced by GMA Network to be filmed in Seoul, South Korea.
 The series is streaming online on YouTube.

 Premise

 Gia often teased that she is next in her family to become an old maid, is a Korean drama fan with determination to meet her long-time crush and former Korean superstar Kim Jun-ho, who has since stepped out of the limelight.
 When her school offers her a scholarship training in Seoul, she grabs the opportunity to try and find Jun-ho, but ends up coming home disappointed.
 Back in Manila, she helps a drunk Korean guy beaten by gangsters which turned out to be Jun-ho.